neelendrareddy9001/frontEnd_mentor_challenges-/testimonials-grid-section-main/README-template.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Testimonials grid section solution

-This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
+This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents